openstack/cinder-specs/specs/liberty/incremental-backup-improvements-for-l.rst

 'Incremental backups exist for this backup'.
 Currently, they must have a try to know it.
 So if there is a flag to indicate the backup can't be deleted or not, it will bring more convenience to user and reduce API call.
-3.Enriching the notification system via reporting to Ceilometer, add parent_id to report
+3. Enriching the notification system via reporting to Ceilometer, add parent_id to report

 Use Cases
 =========